nathanshammah/make-your-code-count/README.md

 # opensource

-This is thought as a cheatsheet for researchers who want to start an open-source library.
+A cheatsheet for researchers who want to start an open-source library.

 Here you will find information to design, build, and release an open-source library to perform scientific research in Python from scratch to finish. *In development*